GioFarDev/GioFarDev/README.md

 - 👋 Hi, I’m @GioFar81
-- 👀 I’m interested in Photography, Fine-Art and IT, quite of a broad mix, I know
+- 👀 I’m interested in Photography, Fine-Art and tech in general.
 - 🌱 I’m currently learning Full-Stack development on Codecamey
 - 💞️ I’m looking to collaborate on web development, although right now, I'm still at the very basic level.